Temporary residence permit

 The amount invested must be maintained throughout the period of residence either in the same investment or in another that meets the requirements.

 The investor may not be required to have a place of residence or register the place of residence in the Estonian Population Register.

-Temporary residence permit has a validity of 5 years.
-After that, you may renew the permit or apply for permanent residency.
-Provided that your place of residence has been entered in the Estonian population registry, you have health insurance, permanent legal income (€ 260 / month) and an Estonian language B1 level.
+A temporary residence permit has a validity of 5 years.
+After that, you may renew the permit or apply for permanent residency, provided that your place of residence has been entered in the Estonian population registry, you have health insurance, permanent legal income (€ 260 / month) and an Estonian language B1 level.

 Estonia does not recognize dual citizenship for naturalized citizens.
 Anyone who is granted with Estonian citizenship by naturalization must renounce its previous nationality.

 - Documents certifying the investment.

 Dual citizenship is not recognized in Estonia.
 To become a citizen of Estonia, you must renounce your previous nationality.

 - Evidence of Health Insurance